 - Ely Cathedral

 We complete the day by travelling to Anglesey Abbey.
-The chief glory of this 12th-century converted priory is its gardens and grounds, which we shall be shown by the head gardener of this important National Trust property.
-It is grand in scale but its spacious lawns, pools, flowers, shrubs and statuary are all brought together in a scheme that unites formality with charm.
+The chief glory of this 12th-century converted priory is its gardens and grounds.
+This important National Trust property is grand in scale but its spacious lawns, pools, flowers, shrubs and statuary are all brought together in a scheme that unites formality with charm.
 We will also explore the interior of the house in which Lord Fairhaven, son of an American Railway magnate, used great ingenuity in displaying his collections.
 His eclectic taste in art ranged from paintings by Antonio Canova and Claude Lorraine to those of John Constable.
 (Overnight Cambridge) B

 King's Lynn - 5 nights